Zacks Research Issues Negative Outlook for Chemours Earnings

-A number of other research analysts also recently weighed in on CC.
-Weiss Ratings reissued a "sell (d)" rating on shares of Chemours in a report on Monday, April 20th.
-UBS Group increased their target price on Chemours from $29.00 to $30.00 and gave the company a "buy" rating in a report on Friday, May 8th.
-The Goldman Sachs Group increased their target price on Chemours from $14.00 to $18.00 and gave the company a "neutral" rating in a report on Wednesday, February 25th.
-Alembic Global Advisors reissued an "overweight" rating and issued a $30.00 target price on shares of Chemours in a report on Wednesday, May 13th.
-Finally, Morgan Stanley increased their target price on Chemours from $17.00 to $21.00 and gave the company an "equal weight" rating in a report on Monday, May 11th.
-Six equities research analysts have rated the stock with a Buy rating, six have assigned a Hold rating and one has issued a Sell rating to the company's stock.
-According to data from MarketBeat, the stock presently has a consensus rating of "Hold" and an average price target of $23.09.
+CC has been the topic of several other reports.
+Royal Bank Of Canada raised their price target on shares of Chemours from $26.00 to $29.00 and gave the stock an "outperform" rating in a research report on Monday, May 11th.
+Mizuho set a $30.00 price objective on shares of Chemours in a research report on Wednesday, May 6th.
+Weiss Ratings reiterated a "sell (d)" rating on shares of Chemours in a research note on Monday, April 20th.
+Jefferies Financial Group reissued a "hold" rating and set a $17.00 target price on shares of Chemours in a research report on Monday, February 23rd.
+Finally, The Goldman Sachs Group boosted their price target on Chemours from $14.00 to $18.00 and gave the company a "neutral" rating in a research note on Wednesday, February 25th.
+Six analysts have rated the stock with a Buy rating, six have issued a Hold rating and one has assigned a Sell rating to the stock.
+According to MarketBeat, the stock presently has an average rating of "Hold" and a consensus price target of $23.09.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 16th.
-Investors of record on Sunday, May 17th will be given a dividend of $0.0875 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 16th.
+Stockholders of record on Sunday, May 17th will be paid a $0.0875 dividend.
 The ex-dividend date is Friday, May 15th.
-This represents a $0.35 annualized dividend and a dividend yield of 1.6%.
-Chemours's dividend payout ratio (DPR) is currently -13.26%.
+This represents a $0.35 dividend on an annualized basis and a dividend yield of 1.6%.
+Chemours's dividend payout ratio is currently -13.26%.

 Here are the key news stories impacting Chemours this week:

-- Positive Sentiment: Chemours saw unusually heavy options activity, with traders buying 33,698 call contracts versus a normal volume of about 6,050, suggesting some investors are positioning for a rebound or upside move.
-Chemours stock page
+- Positive Sentiment: Chemours saw unusually heavy options activity, with traders buying 33,698 call contracts, a sharp jump versus normal volume.
+That can signal bullish speculation on the stock.
+Enlightify NYSE: ENFY versus Chemours NYSE: CC Critical Analysis

-- Neutral Sentiment: Zacks Research maintained a Hold rating while leaving its broader outlook mixed, including higher estimates for some later periods such as Q4 2027, Q3 2027, and FY2028 compared with prior views.
-Chemours stock page
+- Neutral Sentiment: Zacks Research kept a Hold rating on Chemours while adjusting several forecast periods up and down, suggesting analysts are still cautious but not outright bearish.

 About Chemours